-In 2000 I developed persistent forearm and hand pain, certainly an overuse syndrome (computers).
+In 2000 I developed persistent forearm and hand pain (22 years later I finally got a diagnosis: Gluten Neuropathy).
 In 2004 my son was born and my arm pain wasn’t getting better, so at the end of that year, I decided I couldn’t maintain the site.
 It passed hands to a group of fans, but they couldn’t maintain it either, so their iteration of the site eventually ended as well.

 What have you been up to in the last 15 years?